 Admissions decisions are final and may not be appealed.
-Applicants may request a review of an admission decision by the Dean of Nursing, Social Work, and Community Health.
+Applicants may request a review of an admission decision by the Chief Nursing Administrator.

 Eligibility

 The Post-Baccalaureate B.S.N. will consider applicants with a Bachelor's degree in a non-nursing field from an accredited college or university.